 What do you like about life in London?

 I am a Londoner; I live in London and love London.
 The life here is busy but vibrant, and open for all with opportunities.
 This is the most diverse city in the world.
 I love the the tube, local bus service, the parks, the river and the people who make this city the best and so colourful.

-What is your current work role, and how did your time at London Met help you in your career?
+Can you tell us about some of your roles since graduating, and how did your time at London Met help you in your career?

-Currently, I am working in a law firm and am also an elected councillor for my local authority.
-The employability network, careers advice and CV clinic at London Met have all helped me to gain experience through Pro Bono work, and taught me how to write a CV, a covering letter and how to handle a job interview.
+I have worked for the National Crime Agency (NCA) and the Home Office as well as in several legal roles.
+I was also an elected councillor for my local authority.
+The employability network, careers advice and CV clinic at London Met all helped me to gain experience through Pro Bono work, and taught me how to write a CV, a covering letter and how to handle a job interview.
 I also had an opportunity to work for the University's Centre for Professional Education and Development (CPED) team via Met Temps, where I gained very good experience and boosted my CV at the same time to help get a job after graduation.

 "I have had many highlights throughout my five years at London Met.
 The quality of teaching and the extra support from the teachers helped me to successfully complete both courses at London Met.
 This academic success and the knowledge gained from my chosen modules have been milestones in my legal career."